Highsnobiety

 Double Tap to Zoom

-Created in 2008, a year prior to Pierre Paulin’s passing, the family company has been carefully following Pierre’s original plans, creating limited-edition runs of his genius furniture that never saw the light of day.
-The company calls these "late first editions."
+Formed in 2008, a year prior to Pierre Paulin’s passing, Paulin, Paulin, Paulin run by the late designer's family and still follows Paulin’s original plans to the letter, creating limited-edition runs of his genius furniture that had previously never seen the light of day.

 “Even though they are still handcrafted and finished in our workshops, they can be produced in larger numbers than our late first editions,” says Benjamin.
-“They will never be ‘IKEA-priced,’ but they can open the door for new collectors.”
+“They will never be ‘IKEA-priced’ but they can open the door for new collectors.”

 Your Highsnobiety privacy settings have blocked this Instagram post.

-“In recent years, we’ve been fortunate to see his designs embraced by a younger generation, musicians, artists, and cultural figures who connect with his work,” says Benjamin Paulin.
+“In recent years, we’ve been fortunate to see his designs embraced by a younger generation, musicians, artists, and cultural figures who connect with his work,” says Benjamin.
 “I think there’s an eternal youthfulness in his way of thinking.
 The youth of today meets the youthful spirit in which these pieces were created.”

 Your Highsnobiety privacy settings have blocked this Instagram post.